Ottoman Imperial Harem: Role of the court ladies

-The cariyes, often introduced into the harem at a young age, were brought up in the discipline of the palace.
-This was the largest group of women within the harem.
-Inexperienced female slaves who newly entered the imperial palace were called acemi (novice), and their early period of service and training was known as acemilik (novitiate) before they were eligible to gain promotions within the system.
-There was a strict hierarchical system of status and role within the harem and cariyes.
-They were promoted according to their capacities, intellect, and skill.
-The harem was broken down into two main groups: those who directly served the sultan as consorts and those who worked in the service of the sultan, the dynasic family, and other high-ranking members of the harem.
-All women and girls would enter the harem as acemi cariyes, and work their way up to acemilik, then sakird (apprentices), in hopes of eventually being promoted to the role of a gedikli (directly waited on the sultan), usta (mistress), or even kadin (consort) if they were lucky enough.
+The cariyes, often introduced into the harem at a young age, were brought up in the disciplines of the palace.
+This was the largest group of women in the harem.
+Inexperienced female slaves who newly entered the imperial palace were called acemi (novice), and their early period of service and training was known as acemilik (novitiate) before they were eligible for promotions.
+There was a strict hierarchical system of status and roles within the harem and cariyes.
+They were promoted according to their capacities, intellect, and skills.
+The harem was broken into two main groups: those who directly served the sultan as consorts, and those who worked in the service of the sultan, the dynastic family, and other high-ranking members of the harem.
+All women and girls would enter the harem as acemi cariyes and work their way up to acemilik.
+The next step was sakird (apprentices), with the goal of being promoted to a gedikli (directly waiting on the sultan), usta (mistress), or even kadin (consort), if they were lucky.

-The cariyes with whom the sultan shared his bed became a member of the dynasty and rose in rank to attain the status of gözde ('the favorite'), ikbal ('the fortunate') or kadin ('the woman/wife').
-The highest position was the valide sultan, the legal mother of the sultan, who herself used to be a wife or a concubine of the sultan's father and rose to the supreme rank in the harem.
-No court lady could leave or enter the premises of the harem without the explicit permission of the valide sultan.
+The cariyes with whom the sultan shared his bed became a member of the dynasty and might rise in rank to attain the status of gözde ('the favorite'), ikbal ('the fortunate') or kadin ('the woman/wife').
+The highest position was the valide sultan, the legal mother of the sultan who, herself, used to be a wife or a concubine of the sultan's father and rose to the supreme rank in the harem.
+No court lady could enter or leave the premises of the harem without the explicit permission of the valide sultan.
 The power of the valide sultan over concubines even extended to questions of life and death, with eunuchs directly reporting to her.

-The court ladies either lived in the halls beneath the apartments of the consorts, the valide sultan and the sultan, or in separate chambers.
+Court ladies either lived in the halls beneath the apartments of the consorts, the valide sultan and the sultan, or in separate chambers.
 The kadıns, who numbered up to four, formed the group who came next in rank to the valide sultan.
 Right below the kadıns in rank were the ikbals, whose number was unspecified.
 Last in the hierarchy were the gözdes.

-During 16th and 17th centuries, chief consort of the sultan received the title haseki sultan or sultana consort.
-This title surpassed other titles and ranks by which the prominent consorts of the sultans had been known (hatun and kadın).
-When the position of valide sultan was vacant, a haseki could take on the valide's role, have access to considerable economic resources, become chief of the Imperial Harem, become the sultan's advisor in political matters, and even have an influence upon foreign policy and international politics.
-Such cases happened during the eras of the Hürrem Sultan and Kösem Sultan.
+During 16th and 17th centuries, the chief consort of the sultan received the title haseki sultan or sultana consort.
+This title surpassed other titles and ranks of a prominent consort, known as (hatun and kadın).
+When the position of valide sultan was vacant, a haseki could take on the valide's role, having access to considerable economic resources, and serving as the sultan's advisor in political matters, foreign policy and international politics.
+Such cases happened during the eras of Hürrem Sultan and Kösem Sultan.